ReductStore Extensions

 This request uses the select

-extension to select the first column of the CSV data and return each record with only the first column.
+extension to select the first column of CSV records and return each one with only the first column.

 However, the processing of the data is not the only thing that the extension can do.
 It can also return computed labels, which can contain the results of the processing or any other data that can be used in the query condition.